HaydenMacDonald/multigitminder/README.md

 ## Rationale

 Beeminder's integration with GitHub, `gitminder`, allows Beeminder users to capture their programming activity as data for their Beeminder goals.
 Unfortunately, `gitminder` only tracks commits and issues closed in a single repo or across your whole GitHub account.
-Conversely, `multigitminder` allows Beeminder users to connect any number of repos to any number of active goals based on [any combination of events supported by GitHub Actions](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).
+Conversely, `multigitminder` allows users to connect any number of repos to any number of Beeminder goals based on [any combination of events supported by GitHub Actions](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).

 ## How it Works